Trio sonata

 The trio sonata is a genre, typically consisting of several movements, with two melody instruments and basso continuo.
-Originating in the early 17th century, the trio sonata was a favorite chamber ensemble combination in the Baroque era.
+It originated in the early 17th century and was a favorite chamber ensemble combination in the Baroque era.

 Basic structure

-The trio sonata typically consisted of three parts, two violins and (basso) continuo.
-However, the two violins could be substituted with pairs of flutes, recorders, oboes, or violin and viola da gamba.
-The third part, the continuo, has two components.
-First, it includes the bass line, which commonly was played by a bass viol, violone, violoncello, or bassoon.
-Second, it includes a harmony-producing instrument, such as a small organ, a harpsichord, or a theorbo.
-The continuo could be performed by two or more performers; a cellist to play the bass line and a harpsichordist or organist to focus on the harmonies.
+The trio sonata typically was written for two melody instruments (such as two violins) and basso continuo.
+However, either or both of the melody parts could be played on the flute, recorder, oboe, or even viola da gamba.
+The bass part, the continuo, typically involves two players.
+One player plays the bass line on a bass instrument such as a bass viol, violone, violoncello, or bassoon.
+The second player fills in harmonies above the bass line, using an instrument that can produce chords, such as a small organ, a harpsichord, or a theorbo.
+These chords are normally indicated to the player by placing numbers above the bass part rather than writing out the chords in full, a style of notation called figured bass.

 Because there normally are two people playing the continuo part, there are usually four players in all.
 This accounts for the title of Henry Purcell's second collection, Ten Sonatas in Four Parts (1697); his first publication Sonnata's of III Parts (1683) likewise included separate parts for cello and keyboard.
 From about the middle of the 17th century two distinct types of sonatas appeared: sonata da camera (chamber sonata) and sonata da chiesa (church sonata).
+The sonata da camera was a suite of dances, while the sonata da chiesa had a typical four-movement structure of slow-fast-slow-fast.